 Overtime tracking lets you record overtime as a separate type of time entry, instead of mixing it into regular working hours.
 When overtime tracking is enabled for an Attendance policy, employees submit overtime as an overtime request (with a required comment explaining the reason), approvers review it, and managers can track overtime requests in a dedicated view and export them.
+This flow makes overtime easier to control and audit, and it keeps overtime data clean.

 Enable overtime tracking and approvers for an Attendance policy